 130. Confiscation Proceeds Account

-(1) An account called the Confiscation Proceeds Account is established as part of the Trust Fund provided for by section 9 of the Financial Administration and Audit Act 1985.
+(1) An agency special purpose account called the Confiscation Proceeds Account is established under section 16 of the Financial Management Act 2006.

-(2) The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of departments apply to the Confiscation Proceeds Account.
+(2) The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of departments apply to the Confiscation Proceeds Account.

-(3) For the purposes of section 52 of the Financial Administration and Audit Act 1985, the administration of the Confiscation Proceeds Account is to be regarded as a service of the department principally assisting the Minister in the administration of this Act.
+(3) For the purposes of section 52 of the Financial Management Act 2006, the administration of the Confiscation Proceeds Account is to be regarded as a service of the department principally assisting the Minister in the administration of this Act.

+[Section 130 amended by No. 77 of 2006 s.
+17.]

 131. Payments into and out of the Confiscation Proceeds Account

 (1) The following are to be paid into the Confiscation Proceeds Account —